GOP makes push to weaken Democrats' grip on Texas border - NewsBreak

 Democrats have dismissed dramatic moves by Abbott and Florida Gov. Ron DeSantis, two potential 2024 presidential contenders, to send migrants to places like Washington, New York and Martha's Vineyard.
 But Republicans counter that more liberal voters in big cities far from the border are ignoring problems that are hitting largely working-class South Texans.

-Running for what's arguably Texas’ most competitive House seat, which stretches from east of San Antonio to border communities including McAllen, Republican Monica De La Cruz blamed “an elite class that just does not get it because illegal immigration has virtually no impact on their lives.”
+Running for Texas' most competitive House seat, which stretches from east of San Antonio to border communities including McAllen, Republican Monica de la Cruz blamed "an elite class that just does not get it because illegal immigration has virtually no impact on their lives."

-“Wall Street bankers don’t have to worry about a poor Central American migrant undercutting their wages,” De La Cruz told reporters recently.
-She is running against Democrat Michelle Vallejo in the district that Gonzalez is vacating.
+"Wall Street bankers don't have to worry about a poor Central American migrant undercutting their wages," de la Cruz told reporters recently.

 Former South Carolina Gov. Nikki Haley is set to campaign with Flores and de la Cruz on the border Monday — an unusual display of national GOP political force for South Texas.